Zhao Chongguo: Campaign against the Qiang

 Preventing contact and alliances between the pastoralist Western Qiang people and the Xiongnu had been a geopolitical goal of the Han since the reign of Emperor Wu, and was a major motivator for the conquest of the Hexi Corridor.
 During the mid-60s, a chieftain of the Xianlian tribe of the Western Qiang requested permission to pasture their herds in the Huangshui Valley, from where they had previously been expelled.
 Zhao was angered after this proposal was relayed positively to the Han court by the emissary Yiqu Anguo, accusing the Qiang of merely seeking contact with the Xiongnu and recommending a preemptive attack.
 The Han government's official response to the proposal is unknown, but the local garrison was unable to prevent the Qiang resettlement in the region.

-In 63, the chief of the Xianlian joined a large group of Western Qiang chieftains in suspending local feuds and forming an alliance.
+In 63 BC, the chief of the Xianlian joined a large group of Western Qiang chieftains in suspending local feuds and forming an alliance.
 Zhao counseled Emperor Xuan on the matter, describing a unified Qiang as a particular threat to the Han, and predicting that the Xiongnu would imminently seek to ally with them.
 He felt that such a unification could be prevented by Han influence, writing "It is relatively easy to bring the Qiang under control because they are divided into many warlike tribes and always attack each other.
 It is not in their nature to become unified."

-In 62, the Han became aware that the Qiang lord Langhe had sent envoys to the Xiongnu, seeking to join in an alliance to attack the city of Dunhuang and the region of Shanshan in the western deserts.
+In 62 BC, the Han became aware that the Qiang lord Langhe had sent envoys to the Xiongnu, seeking to join in an alliance to attack the city of Dunhuang and the region of Shanshan in the western deserts.
 Sensing an imminent attack, Zhao advocated for the officer Xin Wuxian, the Grand Administrator of Jiuquan, to be sent into Qiang territory as part of a punitive expedition.
 Instead, the Chancellor and Imperial Secretary sent Yiqu Anguo into Qiang territory, ostensibly for diplomatic purposes.
 His brutal campaign caused widespread resentment, and more Qiang tribes rose up in revolt.
 He was forced to retreat back into Han territory.